 - An injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997.

-Service Animal refers to an animal used by a person with a disability for reasons relating to his or her disability where it is readily apparent that the animal is used by the person for reasons relating to his or her disability; or where the person provides a letter from a regulated health professional confirming that he or she requires the animal for reasons relating to his or disability.
+Service Animal – An animal used by a person with a disability for reasons relating to his or her disability where it is readily apparent that the animal is used by the person for reasons relating to his or her disability; or where the person provides a letter from a physician or nurse confirming that he or she requires the animal for reasons relating to his or disability.

-Support Person is a person who accompanies a person with a disability in order to help with communication, mobility, personal care or medical needs or with access to goods or services.
+Support Person – A person who accompanies a person with a disability in order to help with communication, mobility, personal care or medical needs or with access to goods or services.
 A support person can be a paid professional, a volunteer, a friend or a family member.

-We may deem it necessary for a person with a disability to be accompanied by a support person while on the Company's premise in situations where it is necessary to protect the health and safety of the person with a disability or the health and safety of others on the premises.
+The Company may require a person with a disability to be accompanied by a support person while on the Company's premise in situations where it is necessary to protect the health and safety of the person with a disability or the health and safety of others on the premises.
 This will occur only after we have:

-In the event of a planned or unexpected temporary disruption to services, the Company will take reasonable steps to notify persons with disabilities who might be affected by the disruption and will issue a public notice where appropriate.
-In particular, we will identify the reason for the disruption, its anticipated length, and information about alternative services.
-Such notice will be clearly posted at the site and/or the visitor will be contacted directly by the Company representative with whom they are meeting.
+Where there is a temporary disruption to services, the Company will take reasonable steps to notify persons with disabilities who might be affected by the disruption and issue a public notice where appropriate.
+In particular, the Company will identify the reason for the disruption, its anticipated length, and information about alternative services.
+Notice will be posted at the site and/or the visitor will be contacted directly by the Company representative with whom they are meeting.

 Training For Staff

 - An overview of the AODA and the requirements of the Accessibility Standards for Customer Service;

 - How to interact and communicate with people with various types of disabilities;